NithyaPKiran/Blackcoffer-data-scientist-assignments/README.md

 # Blackcoffer-data-scientist-assignments
-THe python codes for two assignments
+Python codes for two assignments are present here